Factor-augmented sparse MIDAS regressions with an application to nowcasting: Nowcasting GDP growth

-\textbf{Weekly financial panel.} For the weekly factor, we use weekly financial series which are also used to construct the National Financial Conditions Index (NFCI) by the Chicago Fed.
-The original NFCI is a latent factor comprised of weekly, monthly, and quarterly series and is computed at a weekly frequency.
-Instead of using the full list of series, we opt to use the majority of weekly series in the NFCI index without using monthly or quarterly series.
-In total, we collected 36 weekly financial series.
-Since financial data is accessible in real-time, there is no need to account for publication delays or irregularities for this set of predictor variables.
-However, some financial series may have shorter durations compared to macroeconomic and other longer financial series.
-To incorporate all series effectively, we employ matrix completion methods based on nuclear-norm regularization to impute missing data.
-This technique helps balance the financial series and is applied at the original frequency of the variables, see Section B of the Online Appendix for details.
+\textbf{Weekly financial regressors $\boldsymbol{\tilde{z}}$.} We use weekly financial variables primarily drawn from those used to construct the Chicago Fed’s National Financial Conditions Index (NFCI).
+While the NFCI is a latent factor built from weekly, monthly, and quarterly data, we focus solely on the majority of its weekly components, excluding lower-frequency series.
+Our final panel includes 36 weekly financial series.
+Since financial data is available in real time, publication delays are not a concern.
+However, some series have shorter histories.
+To address this, we apply matrix completion with nuclear-norm regularization to impute missing values, ensuring a balanced panel.
+This imputation is performed at the original weekly frequency; see Section D of the Online Appendix for details.

-We provide the full list of series for monthly macro and weekly financial data with additional details in Section A of the Online Appendix.
+We provide the full list of series for monthly macro and weekly financial data with additional details in Section B of the Online Appendix.